-Comprehensive Credit Reporting (also known as positive credit reporting) is the new way your credit information from numerous financial institutions must be reported to the credit bureaus in Australia.
+Comprehensive Credit Reporting (also known as positive credit reporting) is the way your credit information from numerous financial institutions must be reported to the credit bureaus in Australia.

 Previously, Australia’s credit bureaus (such as Equifax, Experian and Illion) only received and recorded negative credit information about you.
 This included events such as: